Rendering modes of a menu

 Default MENU rendering

-By default, when no STYLE attribute is used in the MENU instruction, each menu option will be displayed as default action views in a dedicated area of the current window.
+By default, when no STYLE attribute is used in the MENU instruction, each menu option will be displayed as default action views in a dedicated area of the current window called the action frame.

 Note that when an explicit action view (for example, a BUTTON in form layout) is associated with a menu option, the default action views will not appear.